AkshayPatwardhan/BBB-UART/README.md

 You can contact me at akshay.patwardhan@outlook.com

 # BBB-UART
-This is a simple BeagleBone Black UART library
+This is a simple BeagleBone Black UART library aimed at any OS that uses capemgr

 - Add the files into your project.